Meta-Learning for Simple Regret Minimization: Experiments

 \section{Experiments}

-In this section, we empirically compare our algorithms based on their average simple regret over 100 simulation runs.
-In each simulation run, the prior is sampled i.i.d. from a fixed meta-prior.
-Then the algorithms run on tasks sampled i.i.d from the prior.
-We report the meta simple regret of these algorithms averaged over runs.
-This is approximating Bayesian meta simple regret.
-In \cref{app:FurtherExperiments} we evaluate the algorithms based on their frequentist regret.
-We evaluate (1) \fMetaSRM in \cref{alg:f-MBAI} as a frequentist Meta Thompson sampling where it is applied in an explore-then-commit fashion; it explores for the first $m_0$ tasks to estimate ${\theta}_*$ and then commits to the estimated prior for the rest of the tasks.
-We tune $m_0$ and report the point-wise best performance for each task, (2) \bMetaSRM as in \cref{alg:B-MBAI} with TS \alg\footnote{We only experiment with TS as \ucb is harder to implement while it results in similar performance.}, and (3) \MisbMetaSRM which is \bMetaSRM with a misspecified meta-prior where the mean of its meta-prior is a uniform $[-50,50]$ random vector.
-We do not experiment on meta-prior covariance misspecification, as AdaTS is shown to be very robust against it for cumulative regret setting \citep{basu2021no}.
+In this section, we empirically compare our algorithms by their \emph{average meta simple regret} over $100$ simulation runs.
+In each run, the prior is sampled i.i.d.\ from a fixed meta-prior.
+Then the algorithms run on tasks sampled i.i.d.\ from the prior.
+Therefore, the average simple regret is a finite-sample approximation of the Bayesian meta simple regret.
+Alternatively, we evaluate the algorithms based on their frequentist regret in \cref{app:FurtherExperiments}.
+We also experiment with a real-world dataset in \cref{app:mnist}.

+We evaluate three variants of our algorithms with TS as \alg; (1) \fMetaSRM (\cref{alg:f-MBAI}) as a frequentist Meta TS.
+We tune $m_0$ and report the point-wise best performance for each task.
+(2) \bMetaSRM (\cref{alg:B-MBAI}) as a Bayesian Meta-learning algorithm.
+(3) \MisbMetaSRM which is the same as \bMetaSRM except that the meta-prior mean is perturbed by uniform noise from $[-50, 50]$.
+This is to show how a major meta-prior misspecification affects our Bayesian algorithm.
+The actual meta-prior is $\Ngaus(0,\Sigma_q)$.

-The first baseline is \OTS which is the oracle TS which is instantiated by the correct prior, $\Ngaus(\theta_*,\Sigma_0)$.
-This algorithm is supposed to have the best possible performance in the hindsight.
-The second one is \TS which is an agnostic TS and ignores the structure of the problem.
-Thus, it might underperform the other algorithms.
-We implement it with prior $\Ngaus(0, \Sigma_q+\Sigma_0)$, since $\mu_s$ can be viewed as a sample from this prior when the structure is ignored.
-We omit {\tt MetaTS} from \cite{kveton21metathompson} as our preliminary experiments show it to underperform \bMetaSRM for simple regret minimization.
-This is further confirmed by the results in \citet{basu2021no}. \cref{app:FurtherExperiments} details the experimental setup and includes further results.
+We do experiments with Gaussian rewards, and thus the following are our baseline for both MAB and linear bandit experiments.
+The first baseline is \OTS, which is TS with the correct prior $\Ngaus(\theta_*,\Sigma_0)$.
+Because of that, it performs the best in hindsight.
+The second baseline is agnostic \TS, which ignores the structure of the problem.
+We implement it with a prior $\Ngaus(\mathbf{0}_K, \Sigma_q+\Sigma_0)$, since $\mu_s$ can be viewed as a sample from this prior when the task structure is ignored.
+Note that $\Sigma_q$ is the meta-prior covariance in \cref{sec:LinGaus}.

+The next set of baselines are state-of-the-art BAI algorithms.
+As mentioned in \cref{sec:related-work}, the goal of BAI is not SRM but it is closely related.
+A BAI algorithm is expected to have small simple regret for a single task.
+Therefore, if our algorithms outperform them, the gain must be due to meta-learning.
+We include sequential halving (\SH) and its linear variant (\LinSH), which are special cases of \GSE \citep{azizi2021fixedbudget}, as the state-of-the-art fixed-budget BAI algorithms.
+We also include \LinGapE \citep{xu2017fully-LinGapE} as it shows superior SRM performance compared to \LinSH.
+All experiments have $m = 200$ tasks with $n = 100$ rounds in each. \cref{app:FurtherExperiments} describes the experimental setup in more detail and also includes additional results.